About H.E. Bates

 The Day of Glory H E Batess invite Collection of Judith Bates via V wicks

-1946: Wants to start a scheme to put art into schools and asks Sir Kenneth Clarke if he will lend him paintings from the National Gallery’s store.
+1946: Wants to start a national scheme to put art into schools and asks Sir Kenneth Clarke if he will lend him paintings from the National Gallery’s store.
 When Clarke can’t help he buys 25 old-master water colours and donates them to his old school, adding more to the collection in later years.
-It becomes known as KGS Painting Collection.
+Now held in the Northants Records Office, it becomes known as KGS Painting Collection.

 ('Derelict Cottage' by John Piper in The KGS Painting Collection.)